 Kickboxing officially became a combat sport in the US with the birth of “Professional Karate Association” in 1974, and “World Kickboxing Association” in 1976.

 Former IKTA European Kickboxing Champion James “The Dragon” Turner informed us that the sport is now recognized internationally as “Full Contact Kickboxing.”

 The term American Kickboxing is often used, but it’s usually done to make the distinction to the general public.
 The actual name of the sport or discipline in the combat sports world is “Full Contact” or “Full Contact Kickboxing.”

 American kickboxing rules are also known as “full contact” rules, which is a term from karate.
 The rules differ a lot from the other styles of kickboxing when it comes to rounds, gear fighters have to wear, and forbidden strikes.
 Here are the most important rules:

 - The length of the matches goes from 2 to 10 rounds with each round being 2 minutes long.
-The exception: in some very early prototype matches circa 1974 and for a while afterwards, some matches featured three minute rounds.
-By the time the general rules of the sport were consolidated by the late 1970s, it was and remains universally recognized in all organisations that Full Contact has two minute rounds.
+The exception: in some very early prototype matches circa 1974 and for a while afterward, some matches featured three-minute rounds.
+By the time the general rules of the sport were consolidated by the late 1970s, it was and remains universally recognized in all organizations that Full Contact has two-minute rounds.

 - Fighters can strike with kicks and punches only.
 They are not allowed to strike with knees, elbows, or fight in the clinch.
 However, they can use sweeps to throw the opponent down to the ground.